Supreme Court agrees to hear Vice Media case about press freedoms

 Backed by alarmed media and free-expression groups, Makuch and Vice Media argued unsuccessfully that the RCMP demand would put a damper on the willingness of sources to speak to journalists.

-The conflicting views will now be tested before the Supreme Court.
+The conflicting views will now be tested before the Supreme Court, likely at the end of spring or early next fall.

+Vice Media lawyer Iain MacKinnon said Thursday the court has found issues of national importance that need addressing, such as clarifying for the first time in decades legal protections for journalists and their work products when police use them as "investigative tools."

 In his initial ruling, Superior Court Justice Ian MacDonnell said the screen shots were important evidence in relation to "very serious allegations."
 MacDonnell also said the public had a strong interest in the effective investigation and prosecution of such allegations.